matanabc/Summer-project-2018/ReadMe.txt

 -to run the cod go to the "java" directory and run the code buy typing "./grblew run --offline"

-good luck, and i hope help.
+good luck, and i hope i help.
-Matan